meganlavengood/instruments-class/docs/_posts/2025-10-29-synthesized-instruments.md

 We won't be having class on {{site.wed11}} because I'll be traveling to Minneapolis for the annual [Society for Music Theory conference](https://minneapolis2025.ams-smt.org)!
 Instead I'll ask us to do kind of virtual, asynchronous class session.

 If you are interested in the conference (it's cool! if you like music theory!), you can pop into the [free livestreamed sessions](https://docs.google.com/spreadsheets/d/1LKCJoYjstjG5xFiL8fUttvmGATtiB_RAg8CDuHX1N-U/edit?gid=0#gid=0).
-The conference runs Nov 6–9. **Important note: the times are given in CST because the conference is in Minneapolis, so subtract one hour to get to EST.** Another video game paper is ["Tracing Percussion Orchestration in Early NES Soundtracks (1983-1987): Understanding Coded Parameters Through FFT Analysis"](https://www.conftool.pro/minneapolis2025-ams-smt/index.php?page=browseSessions&form_session=304), and the two sessions on Expression in Vocal Music are also relevant to our seminar topic.
+The conference runs Nov 6–9. **Important note: the times are given in CST because the conference is in Minneapolis, so subtract one hour to get to EST.**

+-   My presentation is Thursday Nov 6 at 4pm (3pm EST).
+-   Two sessions about Expression in Vocal Music are relevant to our seminar topic.
+One is Thursday Nov 6 at 10:45am (9:45am EST) AM and the other is Saturday Nov 8 at 10:45am (9:45am EST).
+-   The last paper in the Music and Games session (Tracing Percussion Orchestration in Early NES Soundtracks (1983-1987): Understanding Coded Parameters Through FFT Analysis) is also relevant to our seminar.
+Since it's the last paper on the session, it will begin at 10am (9am EST), on Friday Nov 7.My presentation is Thursday Nov 6 at 4pm (3pm EST).

 ### Reading and homework due {{site.wed11}}